marko-cerovac/material.nvim/README.md

     lualine_style = "default", -- Lualine style ( can be 'stealth' or 'default' )

-    async_loading = true, -- Load parts of the theme asyncronously for faster startup (turned on by default)
+    async_loading = true, -- Load parts of the theme asynchronously for faster startup (turned on by default)

     custom_colors = nil, -- If you want to override the default colors, set this to a function